How We Critique

 At a reading, the author gives something and the readers, too, give something.
 The author is sharing their work, which for a time guides the reader’s attention along a path created by language.
 The readers give the author their care and attention.
 It’s good to remember that this is a mutual contribution, a relationship that both writers and readers love.

 Typically, the author speaks for a bit before reading their piece to give an introduction to what they’ve written.
-Then they read, and after the reading, the author is silent, attentive to the discussion, neither affirming nor defending their work.
+Then they read, and after the reading, the author is attentive to the discussion, neither affirming nor defending their work.
 This is the time for everyone who has been listening to offer their contribution, sharing with the author and the group how the reading affected them, what they were particularly struck by, giving an overall sense of how they received it.
+As an author it can be very valuable to witness the earnest reactions of other human beings to the written piece.

 Listening to the author share their work, we offer our considerate and open response.
 It’s OK, too, when reader feedback isn’t flawlessly articulate—often what is lost in the self-conscious search for articulation is the stuff the writer really benefits from.
-Quite honestly, as the author, it can be helpful simply to hear your audience express the sound that shows how the work affects them.
-Imagine you’re listening to a piece that the author hopes is funny.
-Did the listeners belly laugh?
-Titter?
-Gasp?
-Sigh?
-As long as these contributions aren’t intrusive, they are actually really helpful, and, when authentic and welcomed both by listeners and author, can make for a lively listening experience.
+Sometimes it can be helpful simply to hear your audience express the sound that expresses how the work affects them (sigh, giggle, groan, etc.).
+As long as these contributions aren’t intrusive, they can be really helpful.

 The focus at our evening readings is on raw, unedited work.
 You don’t necessarily need to offer your own personal experience as a reader or critic.
 Instead, it’s best to draw out the positive aspects of the work-in-progress.
 The author would like to know where to go in future writing.